 How will I know if vaccines are covered under my health plan?

-There are a few options you can take.
-First call you health plans and discuss your questions.
-Second many employers' health plans offer Flex Plan benefits.
+You have a few options.
+First, call your health plan and discuss your questions.
+Second, many employers’ health plans offer Flex Plan benefits.
 This option can offset the expense of out-of-pocket vaccination expenses which are not covered by insurance.
 In Nevada, insurance that doesn’t cover vaccines is considered “underinsured,” and you can be vaccinated at a Federally Qualified Health Center.

 I just took my children to their physician for vaccines; what will I see on my bill?